-b.
-When actuarial assets exceed actuarial liabilities, the state and/or employer should not reduce the rate of contributions below the normal cost of the plan.
+- When actuarial assets exceed actuarial liabilities, the state and/or employer should not reduce the rate of contributions below the normal cost of the plan. - c.

-c.
 Employee contributions, if any, should be made on a pre-tax basis and be a percentage of total salary not to exceed the amount contributed by employers.
-The employer may pay part or all of the employee contribution.

-d.
-Credit for all wages and salary must be included in all retirement benefit calculations.
-(1969, 2018)
+The employer may pay part or all of the employee contribution. - d.
+Credit for all wages and salary must be included in all retirement benefit calculations. - e.
+Charter schools should be required to participate in the relevant state and local retirement system(s).
+(1969, 2024)

-F-66.
+F-68.
 Participation into Retirement Systems